-For 25 years, an anonymous hotline run out of the Office of the State Inspector General in Virginia has helped expose wrongdoing in state government.
-As of October 2017, the State Fraud, Waste and Abuse Hotline had received more than 16,000 calls.
-The top five allegations of wrongdoing included: 1) leave abuse 2) state vehicle misuse 3) violation of state hiring policy 4) misuse of state equipment and resources, and 5) non-compliance with agency policies.
+For 25 years, an anonymous hotline run out of the Office of the State Inspector General in Virginia has helped expose state government wrongdoing.
+As of October 2017, the State Fraud, Waste, and Abuse Hotline had received more than 16,000 calls.
+The top five allegations of wrongdoing included: 1) leave abuse, 2) state vehicle misuse, 3) violation of state hiring policy, 4) misuse of state equipment and resources, and 5) non-compliance with agency policies.
 (See Hotline for fraud, waste, abuse in state government gets 16K calls over 25 years, by Evanne Armour, WAVY.com, Oct.
 27, 2017.)

-According to the article, Michael Westfall, acting state inspector general, said it isn’t always easy for whistleblowers to pick up the phone and call, but it’s important to hold the powerful accountable.
-“It’s difficult for folks to report fraud, waste and abuse because oftentimes they work with these folks or they’re neighbors with these folks,” said Westfall.
+According to the article, Michael Westfall, acting state inspector general, said it isn’t always easy for whistleblowers to pick up the phone and call.
+Still, it’s essential to hold the powerful accountable.
+“It’s difficult for folks to report fraud, waste, and abuse because frequently they work with these folks or they’re neighbors with these folks,” said Westfall.
 “However, we want citizens to be assured that their tax dollars are being spent appropriately and that folks that are in state government can be relied upon to take appropriate actions.”

 From a compliance perspective, we hope people will report fraud internally, but that’s not always the case.
-Employees might not trust hotlines, the receivers of the information, the overall compliance programs or that their organizations won’t retaliate against them.
+Employees might not trust hotlines, the receivers of the information, the overall compliance programs, or their organizations won’t retaliate against them.

 Attendees acknowledged that tips, unfortunately, might not make it into case management systems if the tipsters don’t use their organizations’ hotlines.
 Fraud patterns could exist, but they’re hidden in plain sight because organizations don’t capture and store information in their reporting systems.
 By the time they uncover the patterns, it might be too late for organizations to prevent or deter misconduct.

-We also discussed why tipsters might not trust their supervisors, bosses or key contacts.
-I believe that too often managers don’t elevate issues because organizations reward them for handling problems — or potential problems — at the lowest level.
+We also discussed why tipsters might not trust their supervisors, bosses, or key contacts.
+I believe that managers often don’t elevate issues because organizations reward them for handling problems — or potential problems — at the lowest level.
 Sophisticated organizations should flip the script and inform managers they’ll be held accountable if they don’t enter them into their reporting systems.

-During the breakout session, we also discussed such concerns as “conscience disregard” and “deliberate ignorance.”
-We considered whether organizations make reasonable, timely and prudent inquiries.
+During the breakout session, we also discussed such concerns as “conscious disregard” and “deliberate ignorance.”
+We considered whether organizations make reasonable, timely, and prudent inquiries.
 Do they do their due diligence?